alanfgates/dtest/README.md

 mvn install
 ```
 For Hive builds there is a deployment script `hive/src/main/scripts/deploy`.
 This will
-install a DTest configured to run Hive in `/usr/share/dtest-hive`.
+install a DTest configured to run Hive in `/usr/share/dtest/hive`.
 You need to be root
 to run this.
 For other builds you can take a look at this script and adapt it
 to your build.

 ## Setting Up Jenkins
+After you have installed DTest on your system you can configure Jenkins jobs to use it.

 Configuration for using DTest on Jenkins to test Apache Hive is included in the
 distribution.
 The file includes instructions on how to import the job into Jenkins.
 Search for `jenkins-config.xml` in the source tree.
 You can modify this to build